spatie/menu/README.md

 ## Usage

-For full documentation, go to https://docs.spatie.be/menu.
+Documentation is available at https://docs.spatie.be/menu.

 ## Changelog